R35007/Mock-Server/README.md

 ### **SetFetchDataToMock**

 `_SetFetchDataToMock` sets every fetchData to Mock.
-This overrides the existing mock with the `_fetechData`.
+This overrides the existing mock with the `_fetchData`.

 ### **SetStoreDataToMock**